eltiobarbas/SiDi128SD/README.md

 Pugixml - https://pugixml.org/
 Nlohmann - https://github.com/nlohmann/json

-SiDi128 its free LOG POLICY, not store or
+SiDi128 not keep any data or log about use or connection and its free to use it.